 The portfolio will be laddered to ensure diversification of maturities and prudent matching of assets to liabilities.

-Funds in the portfolio in excess of those needed to meet operational needs will be available for longer investment, and will strive to maximize the County’s overall return with active portfolio management strategies.
+Funds in the portfolio in excess of those needed to meet operational needs will be available for longer investment and will strive to maximize the County’s overall return with active portfolio management strategies.

 The investment of proceeds from debt or other special financings where investment opportunities can be matched to the specific project expenditure/draw schedule for optimum returns will be managed and reported separately from the general portfolio.
 Each bond issue will be analyzed and, if appropriate, managed separately, ensuring appropriate liquidity to meet project expenditures and compliance with applicable bond documents.